m4ttzzzz/piemoshik-backend/README.md

-# pymusic-backend
+# piemoshik-backend
-The backend module for the upcoming PyMusic program.
+The backend module for the upcoming PieMoshik program.

 ----
 **DEVELOPMENT IS NOT DONE YET, SOME OF THE METHODS ARE NOT IMPLEMENTED YET AND WILL RAISE AN ERROR!!**